 The potential of individuals and their level of dedication to their job and education are the only factors that may determine the level of educational success they accomplish.
 It is of the utmost importance that they be provided with the necessary chances that can help them advance in their careers.
 There was a significant gap in the achievements of Muslim girls and women in terms of education and the growth of their abilities.
 It is impossible to examine the education of Muslim girls and women in isolation from the larger context of the growth of women in India.
-According to the findings, the conditions of poverty and backwardness, as well as the discrepancies between rural and urban areas, regional and inter-group differences, and rural-urban disparities, are the elements that show to be obstacles in the process of acquiring an education has been seen as an essential remedy.
+According to the findings, the conditions of poverty and backwardness, as well as the discrepancies between rural and urban areas, regional and inter-group differences, and rural-urban disparities, are the elements that show to be obstacles in the process of acquiring an education.
+When it comes to addressing the issues of backwardness that any community may be experiencing, education has been seen as an essential remedy.
 Measures that would contribute to the educational attainment of Muslim women have been put into place, and these measures have been implemented.
 Following is a list of the measures that have been stated: An analytic study of the educational experiences of Muslim women and girls in India was published in 2007.